gletort/PhysiBoSS/doc/wiki/README.md

 </pre><p> Complete examples of parameter files are given with the release of PhysiBoSS.</p>
 <h2><a class="anchor" id="sub1"></a>
 Create initial file</h2>
 <p>Simulation can be loaded from a given initial file containing the position of all initial cells, their state, size...
 With <code>PhysiBoSS</code> code, an executable <code>PhysiBoSS_CreateInitTxtFile</code> is given, which allows the user to create a .txt file containing those informations for given parameters and chosen modes (e.g. a sphere of radius 300 µm).
-See the page <a class="el" href="PhysiBoSS_CreateInitTxtFile">PhysiBoSS_CreateInitTxtFile</a> for more informations on what it can do and how to use it.</p>
+See the page PhysiBoSS_CreateInitTxtFile for more informations on what it can do and how to use it.</p>
 <p>It's also possible to create a custom initial file from a binary image like it was done to generate the initial state of the example image above. <br/>
 For this, we can use use an output of a previous simulation as the input initial file or build our own using semi-colon separated (';') columns such as: Time;ID;x;y;z;radius;volumetotal;volumenuclearsolid, etc.
 Additionally, we have made an R script that generates such a file from the list of positive pixels in a binary image (that can be generated with ImageJ) <a class="el" href="https://github.com/gletort/PhysiBoSS/blob/master/scripts/presimu/prepareInitialFileFromBinary.R/">available here</a>. </p>
 <h2><a class="anchor" id="sub2"></a>
 Plot a given time point</h2>
 <p>The executable <code>PhysiBoSS_Plot</code> given with the release allows the user to plot a specific time point of the simulation after it has run, directly from the command line.
 The time point must have been saved in the 'output' directory, and the plot will be a .svg file.
-Several options can be specified to <code>PhysiBoSS_Plot</code>, as can be seen <a class="el" href="PhysiBoSS_Plot">here</a></p>
+Several options can be specified to <code>PhysiBoSS_Plot</code>, as can be seen at PhysiBoSS_Plot page.</p>
 <h2><a class="anchor" id="para"></a>
 Visualization</h2>
 <p>To visualize time evolution of 3D simulation results, we used the software <code>Paraview</code> which allows high flexibility and interactive viewing options.
 We provide within <code>PhysiBoSS</code> release several paraview state files to directly set-up the visualization of <code>PhysiBoSS</code> output files on <code>Paraview</code>.
 See the image below for an example of how a typical <code>PhysiBoSS</code> result looks in <code>Paraview</code> with our state files:</p>